mvysny/vaadin-on-kotlin/docs/databases-v10.md

 }
 ```

 The unremovable filter will be ANDed with any additional filters set by the filter components.
 The important distinction here is as follows:

 * `Person.dataProvider.apply { setFilter { Person::age between 20..60 } }` will set a filter to the data provider.
 However
-  this filter will be removed by any filtering value typed in by the user into the filtering component.
+  this filter will be overwritten by a Filter computed by FilterBar when any filter component
+  changes.
 That is because
-  the filter components will simply call `setFilter()`, overwriting any filter you provided earlier.
+  the filter bar will also call `setFilter()`, overwriting any filter you provided earlier.
 * That's why you should use `Person.dataProvider.withFilter { Person::age between 20..60 }`.
 The `withFilter()` function
   takes an existing DataProvider and creates a new one, which delegates all data-fetching calls
   to the old one but always ANDs given filter with any filters set by the `setFilter()`.